isomerpages/moe-bukitviewsec/_hidden-pages/Student Matters.md

 <p>Once again, a very warm welcome to all new Secondary 1 Students to the
 BVSS Family!</p>
 <p>We look forward to welcoming your child/guardian to our school on the
-first day of school on Thursday 2 January 2025.
+first day of school on <strong>Thursday 2 January 2025</strong>.
 Please ensure your child/ward reports to the canteen before 7.30 am in BVSS PE T-shirt and brown short/culottes.
 Student leaders will bring them to the hall.
 Students who have not bought their uniforms may report to school in their primary school attire or PE attire.</p>
 <p>More details will be provided by the Assistant Year Head Miss Kumutha
 via Parents Gateway (PG) nearer to the date.</p>
 <p><strong>2 .
 CCA Awareness Days</strong>